Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Misinformation Video Characterization

 \section{Misinformation Video Characterization}

 In this section, we characterize the misinformation video by giving the definition and analyzing it from three levels.
-Following~\cite{zhou2020survey}, we define misinformation video as: \begin{definition}[Misinformation Video] A video post that conveys false, inaccurate, or misleading information. \end{definition} Note that a video post may include not only the video itself.
-On text-dominated social platforms like Facebook\footnote{\url{https://www.facebook.com/}} and Twitter\footnote{\url{https://twitter.com/}}, there could be a text paragraph attached; and on video-dominated platforms mentioned before, a title or a short text description is generally included.
+Following~\citet{zhou2020survey}, we define the misinformation video as: \begin{definition}[Misinformation Video] A video post that conveys false, inaccurate, or misleading information. \end{definition} Note that a video post may include not only the video itself.
+On text-dominated social platforms like Facebook and Twitter, there could be a text paragraph attached; and on video-dominated platforms mentioned before, a title or a short text description is generally included.
+Moreover, the concept of \textit{misinformation video} is closely related but different from \textit{fake video} because the former is characterized by the intention of spreading false or misleading information while the latter typically refers to the video that has been manipulated or produced by Photoshop-like tools and generative AI techniques.
+A fake video can be certainly used to create a misinformation video, but not all video faking is malicious (e.g., for movie production).
+Conversely, a video that is not manipulated but accompanied by false or misleading text will be considered a misinformation video.
+Therefore, detecting misinformation videos requires the appropriate combination of multi-perspective clues.

-To help find detection clues, we characterize the misinformation video according to how it is produced.
-The analysis is presented from three levels, including signal, semantic, and intent.
+To find helpful detection clues, we characterize the misinformation video according to how it is produced.
+From the surface to the inside, the analysis is presented from three levels, including signal, semantic, and intent.